 Effective August 29, 2018, the Company entered into a securities purchase agreement with Eagle Equities, pursuant to which Eagle Equities purchased a convertible promissory note (the "August 2018 Eagle Note") from the Company in the aggregate principal amount of \$105,000, such principal and the interest thereon convertible into shares of the Company's common stock at the option of Eagle Equities any time after the six-month anniversary of the August 2018 Eagle Note.
-The transactions contemplated by the agreement closed on August 30, 2018 the Company received proceeds of \$100,000 as \$5,000 was paid directly to legal fees.
+The transactions contemplated by the agreement closed on August 30, 2018.

-The maturity date of the August 29, 2018 Eagle Note is August 2019.
-The August 2018 Eagle Note bears interest at a rate of 8% per annum, which interest shall be paid by the Company to Eagle Equities in shares of the Company's common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time after the sixmonth anniversary of the August 2018 Eagle Note.
+The maturity date of the August 29, 2018 Eagle Note was August 29, 2019.
+The Company is currently in discussions with Eagle Equities to extend the maturity date.
+The August 2018 Eagle Note bears interest at a rate of 8% per annum, which interest shall be paid by the Company to Eagle Equities in shares of the Company's common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time after the six-month anniversary of the August 2018 Eagle Note.

 Additionally, Eagle Equities has the option to convert all or any amount of the principal face amount of the August 2018 Eagle Note, at any time, into shares of the Company's common stock at a price equal to 60% of the lowest closing bid price (the "Closing Bid Price") of the Company's common stock as reported on the OTC Markets quotation system for the ten prior trading days, including the day upon which the Company receives a notice of conversion from Eagle Equities (the "Conversion Price").
 However, in the event that the Company's common stock is restricted by the DTC for any reason, the Conversion Price shall be lowered to 50% of the lowest Closing Bid Price for the duration of such restriction.
 If the Company fails to maintain a reserve of shares of its common stock at least four times the number of shares issuable upon conversion of the August 2018 Eagle Note for at least 60 days after the issuance of the August 28, 2018 Eagle Note, the conversion discount shall be increased by 10%.
 Notwithstanding the foregoing, Eagle Equities shall be restricted from effecting a conversion if such company's common stock.
-The August 2018 Eagle Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$70,000 put premium.
-The Company has recorded \$7,042 of accrued interest and the total principal outstanding under the August 2018 Eagle Note was \$105,000 as of June 30, 2019.
-The Company had the right to prepay the August 2018 Eagle Note with certain penalties until February 25, 2019.
+The Company had the right to prepay the August 2018 Eagle Note with certain genalities until February 25, 2019.
 No prepayment was made as of such date.
-As a result, the August 2018 Eagle Note is now convertible.
+As a result, the August 2018 Eagle Note then became convertible.
+The August 2018 Eagle Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$70,000 put premium of which \$17,000 was released to additional paid in capital following conversion of principal during the fiscal year to June 30, 2020.